Skip to main content

 Omololu accepts instructions to advise and represent clients in relation to a variety of immigration proceedings including appeals and immigration bail applications.
 He has successfully persuaded the Immigration Appeal tribunal to apply the “exceptional circumstances rule” and “the proportionality rule” to a number of cases on appeal against decisions of the Home Office refusing leave to remain.
 He is often instructed to appear in the First Tier Tribunal.

 Omolulu is familiar with all aspects of summary only offences and sentencing in the Magistrates Court.
-He accepts instructions to advise and represent commercial and private clients charged with a range of criminal and regulatory offences including business rates proceedings and a range of local authority prosecutions.
+He accepts instructions to advise and represent commercial and private clients charged with a range of criminal and regulatory offences.
 He is also regularly instructed to defend road traffic charges including speeding, driving under the influence, careless and dangerous driving, failure to furnish information and insurance offences.
 He also accepts instructions to deal with taxi licence appeals.
-Omolulu’s criminal and regulatory practice covers the following areas:
+Omolulu’s criminal practice covers the following areas:

 • Motoring offences